daust/opal-tools/README.md

     They have the following attributes:
     * ``application``: Name of the application
     * ``patch``: Name of the patch
+    * ``referenceId``: This is just a custom field to link this patch to other external tools you are using.
+It is a text string.
     * ``version``: Version of the patch

     This is the base query that will be used to determine whether the condition is satisfied: